xraypy/xraylarch/doc/installation.rst

   | (all systems)           |                                     |
   +-------------------------+-------------------------------------+

-A 32-bit installer for Windows may be created to support older systems, but is not available at this writing.
+If you need a versions for 32-bit Windows or Linux, contact the authors.

 For Mac OSX or Linux, download the appropriate file then open a Terminal (Applications->Utilities->Terminal on Mac OSX), use `cd` to move to the download folder (typically `cd Downloads`) and run::

-    bash xraylarch-0.9.40-MacOSX-x86_64.sh
+    bash xraylarch-0.9.41-MacOSX-x86_64.sh

 or::

-    bash xraylarch-0.9.40-Linux-x86_64.sh
+    bash xraylarch-0.9.41-Linux-x86_64.sh

 Once installed, you will be able to upgrade to future versions of Larch using::